 You want to protect your credit utilization

 When you max out your credit cards, your credit score can go down because your utilization (or credit use) is really high.
-Using over 30% of your credit utilization doesn’t look good on your credit report.
+Typically, using 30% or more of your credit utilization doesn’t look good on your credit report (though sometimes even less than 30% could affect your score).
 But with a personal loan, your credit utilization doesn’t take a hit, allowing you to use your full balance without getting penalized.

 If you’re interested in a loan, it’s good to explore an online personal loan or a loan from a bank or credit union.